Selecting the “Best” Journal as an Outlet for Your Work

 by Justin B. Moore, PhD, MS, FACSM

 The Scholarship of Public Health addresses topics relevant to scientific publishing, dissemination of evidence and best practices, and the education of current and future professionals.
 This column presents some considerations and best practices when producing an abstract for your manuscript or presentation.
+This post looks at selecting the “best” journal as an outlet for your work.

 At some point in the writing process, the lead author of a manuscript must decide where to submit the final product.
 There are a lot of factors for consideration, some good, some bad, and some ugly.
 I am going to take them in the reverse order.